Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 "Mild burn.
 Otherwise fine.
 You sure you're gonna be okay?"

 "Boss, it’s just overpressure.
-I’ll be okay...it’s the radiation got me worried.
+I’ll be okay... it’s the radiation got me worried.
 Actually," Daar returned to his gear and dug through his survival satchel until he found his medicine box.
 "Gotta take my potassium iodide.
 But I’m not supposed t’do that without someone watching me.
 ‘Parrently sometimes, but not allatime, Gaoians have a really bad reaction to it.
 Something ‘bout our endocrine system or whatever."

 "I know the brief," Coombes agreed, digging into his own pack.
 "Pills can be rough on us too."
 He stuck his water sippy-tube in his mouth, got a mouthful of artificial raspberry-tasting water, lipped the pill into his mouth and raised an imaginary glass.